Noora-Alkhalaqi/Clinet_Server_API_system/README.md

         tk.Button(self.root, text="Connect to Server", command=self.connect_to_server).pack(pady=20)

-The user will see the welcome message alongside with a photo and will be asked to enter his username.
-After entering the username, the user will be able to navigate between different screens (windows) until selecting the "Quit" option, which will terminate the connection and close the client.
+The user will see the welcome message alongside a photo and will be asked to enter his username.
+After entering the username, the user can navigate between different screens (windows) until selecting the "Quit" option, which will terminate the connection and close the client.

 ## Acknowledgments
-I would like to express my sincere gratitude to Dr.Mohamed A. Almeer for his help through out this project.
-And I also appreciate our teamwork that made this project possible.
+I would like to express my sincere gratitude to Dr.Mohamed A. Almeer for his help throughout this project.
+And I also appreciate the teamwork that made this project possible.

 ## Conclusion
-Through the development of this project, we have gained hands-on experience with implmenting a server -client architecture using Python's socket library and GUI programming using Tkinter and many other things.
-We also faced alot of deficalties and challenges but we were able to overcome them and complete the project successfully.
+Through the development of this project, we have gained hands-on experience with implementing a server -client architecture using Python's socket library and GUI programming using Tkinter and many other things.
+We also faced a lot of difficulties and challenges but we were able to overcome them and complete the project successfully.
 I hope that this project will serve as a valuable learning experience for anyone who reads it.